unoplatform/uno/doc/articles/features/Lottie.md

 > [!TIP]
 > This article covers Uno-specific information for `Lottie`.
 For a full description of the feature and instructions on using it, see [Lottie](https://learn.microsoft.com/windows/communitytoolkit/animations/lottie).

-* The `Microsoft.Toolkit.Uwp.UI.Lottie` namespace provides classes for rendering Lottie animations in a `Microsoft.UI.Xaml.Controls.AnimatedVisualPlayer`.
+* The `CommunityToolkit.WinUI.Lottie` (for WinUI) and `Microsoft.Toolkit.Uwp.UI.Lottie` (for UWP) namespaces provide classes for rendering Lottie animations in a `Microsoft.UI.Xaml.Controls.AnimatedVisualPlayer`.

 ## Using the `LottieVisualSource`